trptcolin/taking-command-of-the-command-line-workshop/doc/02_readline_and_looking_around.md

 ```

 You might have noticed that the `~` character, when I enter it into the command line, ends up *meaning* my user's home directory, or `/Users/colin` in my case.
-That's also available as an environment variable, `HOME`, which we'll cover later.
+That's also available as an environment variable named `HOME` (we'll cover environment variables later).

 In any case, once you know your current directory, you no longer need to provide the whole path to look at directory contents.
 We can provide __relative paths__ now, instead of __absolute paths__.